Auraaf/React/README.md

          *** if dependecy array is empty => [], useEffect is called on initial render.
          *** if dependecy array contain some dependecy for eg [btnValue], then useEffect will be only when dependecy changes.

+        useState => basic nature is to set local state variable, so declaring outside the component body will throw error.
+Also never use this inside if condition or for loop. it'll messes up React functionality

+        --->>> React Router

+        //creating configuration for route  in App.js component

+          const appRouter = createBrowserRouter([
+            {
+              path: "/",
+              element: <About />
+            },
+            {
+              path: "/about",
+              element: <About />
+            }
+          ]);

+          //once configuration created provide this configuration to router provider

+          root.render(<RouterProvider router={appRouter} />);
+          *** read on this site https://reactrouter.com/en/main/routers/create-browser-router

+          important hook get introduced that is to show Error cause by routing.

+          pitfall :: not importing the error component in App.js